Lenonkoech/AuctionManagementDB/README.md

 - `amount`: Amount of the payment.
 - `status`: Status of the payment (pending, completed, refunded).
 - `created_at`: Timestamp of payment processing.
-- `paymId`: Reference to the payment method used by user.
+- `paymId`: Reference to the payment method used by the user.

 #### Ratings Table
 Stores ratings and comments given by buyers to sellers after a transaction.

 - `rating_id`: Unique identifier for each rating (Primary Key).